JGRennison/OpenTTD-patches/README.md

 * GCC: 4.7
 * clang: 3.3

-Sufficienty up-to-date versions of other compiler toolchains including MSVC and ICC should also work.
+Sufficiently up-to-date versions of other compiler toolchains including MSVC and ICC should also work.

 * * *